Drexel in Berlin + London: Dual City Summer

 *Note: Participants may have to arrive one day late to London.

 Berlin: Students will live in a three-star hotel in the center of Berlin in the western part of the city.
 All rooms have an en suite bathroom and a kitchenette and are furnished with a desk, chair, TV, air conditioning and two single beds.
 Each room also provides a locker, hair dryer, towels, linen, free WIFI and personal care products.
 The kitchenette provides a coffee machine, water boiler, microwave oven, dishwasher, fridge and dishes.

 London: Students will live in dormitory-style residence halls that include fully equipped kitchens on each floor and private bathrooms in most cases.
 All residence halls have wireless internet access.
 Please note the official move-in date listed in program calendar above.
 Students may use the break week for independent travel prior to London arrival/move-in.

-*Payment 3: $2,920 balance will be billed to student account (eBill) at the start of summer term
+Payment 2: $2,475 - London portion of the Dual City program.
+This balance will be billed to student account (eBill) at the start of summer term.

 Included in the program fee:

 -Class study trips and site visits in both cities

 -Mandatory German health, accident, and liability insurance for Berlin session

 -Mandatory Drexel emergency medical & evacuation insurance

 -Most parts of the optional “culture and leisure” program in Berlin